-FLED 600 Student Teaching 12 s.h.
+FLED 600 Student Teaching

 This course meets the State Education requirement for student teaching and promotes development in the areas of lesson planning, adaptation of lesions, meeting needs of diverse students, using relevant research, and ability to apply knowledge of special education processes to the school setting.

-Prerequisites: FLAN 510, FLED 512, EPSY 551, EPSY 532, SPED

-510. EDUC 506. and FLED 592.
+Prerequisites: FLAN 510, FLED 512, EPSY 551, EPSY 532, SPED 510, EDUC 506, and FLED 592.
 Co-requisite: EPSY 515 or EPSY 525.

-Educational Psychology and Counseling Courses
+Educational Psychology Counseling and Special Education Courses